Visiting Budapest in December

 More From Budapest

 We made our way home to dry out.
-The rain was actually refreshing and put a different twist on the tour.
-Our third walking tour in 3 days so in a sense, it made it different and very memorable.
+The rain was actually refreshing and added a different twist to the tour.
+It was our third walking tour in three days, so in a sense, it made it different and very memorable.

-Back in our warm studio apartment we had some screen time and made a late dinner, boiled potatoes, salad, and pork chops.
+Back in our warm studio apartment, we had some screen time and made a late dinner of boiled potatoes, salad, and pork chops.
 Delicious!

 We have two more posts from Budapest.